Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering

 By aligning reformulation models with both term-based and semantic-based retrieval systems, AdaCQR enhances the generalizability of information-seeking queries.

-Experimental evaluations on the TopiOCQA and QReCC datasets demonstrate that AdaCQR significantly outperforms existing methods.
+Experimental results on the TopiOCQA and QReCC datasets demonstrate that AdaCQR outperforms the existing methods in a more efficient framework.

 A popular approach to improve the system's performance is to improve the quality of the retrieved context from the IR stage.